Doppia-T/LinkeBot/README.md

 LinkeBot is not affiliated with, sponsored, authorised or endorsed by Microsoft Corporation, LinkedIn or any of their affiliates or subsidiaries.
 This is an independent and unofficial project.

-LinkeBot violates LinkedIn's User Agreement Section 8.2 ("Don’ts"), paragraph 2, and, for this reason, LinkedIn may temporarily or even permantly ban your account.
+LinkeBot violates LinkedIn's User Agreement Section 8.2 ("*Don’ts*"), paragraph 2, and, for this reason, LinkedIn may temporarily or even permantly ban your account.